danmasta/lo/docs/docs/types.md

 ---
 # Types

-The type system is the foundation everything in `lo` is built on.
+The type system is the foundation everything in Lo is built on.
 This page covers how to use it directly: getting a value's type, checking capabilities, converting between types, and extending the registry.
-For the reasoning behind the design, see [About](./about.md).
+For reasoning behind the design, check out the [about](./about.md) page.

 ## Getting the type of a value